superkabuki/threefive_is_SCTE35/sassy.md

 ##### _SCTE-35 As a Service and Stuff_

 ## If you just want to decode SCTE-35 data into JSON, try Sassy.
+## If you just want to encode JSON into SCTE-35, Try Sassy
 ## Sassy accepts both POST and GET requests and even works in your browser..

 * [POST](#post)